 Therefore, you are informed that your browsing on Doctena’s website or use of online services and interactive applications may be limited.
 This could also be the case when Doctena or one of its service providers can not recognize, for technical compatibility purposes, the type of browser used by the terminal, the language and display settings, or the country from which the terminal seems connected to the Internet.

 If necessary, Doctena declines all responsibility for the consequences related to the degraded functioning of the Site and the services offered by Doctena, resulting either from the refusal of Cookies or from the impossibility for Doctena to register or consult the Cookies necessary for their operation because of your choice.

-Our website uses Google Analytics.
-This is a service by Google Inc. (“Google”) for analyzing accesses to websites and allows us to improve our internet presence.
+Our website uses Google Analytics and Google Ads.
+This is a service by Google Inc. (“Google”) for analysing accesses to websites and allows us to improve our internet presence.
 The data collected by means of a cookie (IP address, access time, access duration) is transmitted to Google servers in the USA and stored there.
 The evaluation of the activities on our website is transmitted to us in the form of reports.
 Google may pass on the collected data to third parties, if required by law or if third parties process this data on behalf of Google.
 However, to avoid that Google can have a possible direct personal relationship to you, we use the function “anonymized”.
 Thus, IP addresses are processed only shortened.
 By using our website, you agree to the processing of the data collected about you by Google.